Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 Apart from swimming, you can do a bunch of activities on the island like snorkeling, parasailing, water skiing, undersea walk, tube ride, the list goes on.

-The island also features a 19 holes golf course, two restaurants, and a small market selling clothes and souvenirs.
+The island also features a 19-hole golf course, two restaurants, and a small market selling clothes and souvenirs.

 The cheapest way to get to Ile aux Cerfs is to take a taxi boat from Trou D’Eau Douce or Pointe Maurice Jetty, which should take about 20 minutes.